History of Lyon: Christianization

-Middle Ages
+Medieval period

-In the period that followed the collapse of the Roman Empire of the West, Lyon survived as an important urban centre, and a number of important monastic communities established themselves there.
+In the period that followed the collapse of the Roman Empire of the West, Lyon survived as an important urban center.
+A number of important monastic communities had been established from the 4th to the 6th centuries (Ile Barbe, Saint Martin d'Ainay).
 In 843 it was assigned to Lotharingia by the Treaty of Verdun, and then passed to the Burgundian kingdom.
-It became the centre of the County of Lyon, the lordship of which was conferred by the Holy Roman Emperor .?
-Frederick Barbarossa to the Archbishop of Lyon in 1157.
-Although small, the County was influential, by virtue both of its independent status and of its commercially and politically strategic location.
-The Archbishopric was also important, since Pope Gregory VII had conferred the title of “Primate of the Gauls” on its holders in 1078.
-It was especially favoured by the Papacy, and several pontiffs were crowned there.
-This independence came to an end in 1312, when Philip the Fair annexed the city to the Kingdom of France.
-However, its commercial significance was unaffected and it continued to prosper.
-During the first half of the 16th century Lyon also became the base for French political activities in Italy.
-As a result, it was frequently visited by the French court, bringing many artists in its train.
+Many foreigners flocked to Lyon once peace was restored, including a large number of Jewish people who traded in luxurious goods (precious stones, metals, jewelry, and fabrics).
+Pope Gregory VII conferred the title of “Primate of the Gauls” on the Archbishopric of Lyon in 1078.
+With Frederick Barbarossa's marriage to Béatrice, heiress of the Burgundy counts, the emperor formally recognized in 1157 the de facto ecclesiastical control over the city of Lyon with the Bulle d'Or.

+One important aid to Lyon's prosperity was the nascent money-lending industry which facilitated trade with the East, as well as commerce at the Chalon and Champagne fairs.
+The Third Council of the Lateran (1179) reinforced the Christian prohibition on money-lending as a primary business, while lamenting that usurious practices were widespread.
+Indeed it was tolerated in Lyon as long as it was conducted either by Jews in the 12th and 13th centuries, or by the Lombard bankers after the expulsion of the Jews from France by the edict of 17 September 1394 and their relocation to neighboring Trévoux, Saint-Symphorien-d'Ozon, and Vienne.

+As military monastic orders settled in Lyon in the 12th century, the city became a comfortable stopover and temporary residence for the papacy during the Middle Ages.
+The coronation of both Clement V (at the Basilica of Saint Justus) and his aged successor John XXII took place in Lyon.

 Lyon was the site of an urban revolt in 1436.
 A century of devastation caused by warfare was exacerbated by the peace of Arras, which brought écorcheurs to the Lyonnais countryside and Charles VII increased both direct (taille) and indirect (gabelle) taxation.
 The revolt altogether lasted two months, from April until June 6.
 The angry crowd targeted two main groups: royal commissioners and their bureaucrats and delinquent taxpayers.
 The most heavily represented groups among the rebels were barbers and beltmakers, i.e. small tradesmen.
 Charles VII arrived in Lyon on 20 December 1436 and ordered an investigation of the events that was still pending on 19 January 1437.
 Steyert claims that three inhabitants were sentenced to death, a barber with maiming and one hundred and twenty citizens with banishment.